inartov555/python-e2e-test/TASK_DESCRIPTION.md

    - https://www.instagram.com/

 2. Describe a page for an authenticated user:
-   - https://www.instagram.com/ — focus on describing the elements of the posts feed and methods to work with them;
+   - https://www.instagram.com/ — focus on describing the elements of the posts feed and methods to work with them.
-     3–4 methods are enough.
 Other elements/methods for the page can be omitted.

 3. Provide up to 5 of the most important tests in your opinion that cover the functionality of the pages above.